mbutlerw/patterns_1/README.md

 ### Instructions

 There are two projects here: both print out a string in a variety of different ways.
-One of them is written well, using good Object-Oriented Programming and following the principle above.
-One of them is written poorly, using poor OOP and ignoring the principle above.
+One of them (`/great`) is written well, following the principle above.
+One of them (`/terrible`) is written poorly, ignoring the principle above.

 Both programs use the same user interface.
-The following user story **have already been implemented for you**:
+The following user stories **have already been implemented for you**:

 ```
 As a user